 - Iron: found in meats, beans, lentils and dark leafy greens.

 - Folate: found in citrus fruits and juices, dark leafy greens, bananas, and fortified breads, pastas, and cereals.

 - Vitamin B12: found in meat and dairy products and often in fortified soy products

-- Vitamin C (which aids iron absorption): found in melons, berries, and citrus fruits.
+- Vitamin C: found in melons, berries, and citrus fruits.

 The effects of your anemia may not be apparent right now, but monitoring yourself and any possible symptoms can be helpful.
 If you are still concerned about the effects of anemia or notice an increase of symptoms, it may be helpful to speak to your health care provider to determine the best course of action for the type of anemia for which you’ve been diagnosed.
 For more information, check out Anemia from the U.S. National Library of Medicine.